 2. Apply a mixture of curd, tomato extract, and oatmeal

 Mix curd, tomato extract, and oatmeal thoroughly, and apply the mixture to your child’s skin.
 This home made face pack for kids facilitates exfoliation, which helps minimize blemishes, leaving the skin nourished and smooth.
-In addition, oat powder mixed with curd has moisturizing, cleansing, and antioxidant properties, which might help retain the skin’s natural texture (2) (3).
+In addition, oat powder mixed with curd has moisturizing, cleansing, and antioxidant properties, which might help retain the skin’s natural texture and improve your child’s skin health (2) (3).
+Avoid using curd in winter or if your child has a cold, cough, sinusitis, or other respiratory conditions.

 3. Avoid chemicals and apply natural elements

 Avoid applying any chemical products on your child’s skin, as their skin is more permeable when compared to that of adults (4).
-Using natural elements is an effective way of improving the quality of your child’s skin.
+Using natural elements is an effective way of nourishing your child’s skin.
 You could apply pure aloe vera gel on your child’s entire body.
 Aloe vera helps retain the skin’s moisture.
-However, aloe vera can cause itching, so ensure you do a patch test before applying it on the body or the face (5).
+However, as per a study published in the International Research Journal of Pharmacy, aloe vera can cause itching, so ensure you do a patch test before applying it on the body or the face (5).

 4. Massage your child’s skin with coconut oil